islamarr/shutterstock_image_list/README.md

 **Hilt vs Dagger2 vs Koin**

 - Hilt is built on top of the Dagger, and it comes with some advantages like simplify Dagger code and create a standard set of components and scopes to ease setup.
+- As this project is simple, Hilt is the best one.
+For more complex projects I will go with Dagger2 to avoid some limitation of hilt.
 - Hilt does not need factories for ViewModel, koin need.
 - Hilt generate the code in the compile time, while koin in runtime.

+**Coroutines vs RxJava**

+- For me, Coroutines are simpler & readable than RxJava, and it is working very well in a small projects like that.
+  In more complex projects may be RxJava is better to get benefit of their operators, and to handle a complex data flow.
+  However, Coroutines have some advantages over RxJava like Channel.

+**Retrofit vs Volley**

+- For me, Retrofit has a well-designed code, more readable.
+- Recommended by Google.

 **Glide**